shift-org/shift-docs/README.md

 Note that no changes to the filesystems **inside** the container should ever be needed;  they read from your **local** filesystem so updating the local FS will show up in the container (perhaps after a restart).
 Updating, changing branches, etc can be done with git commands **outside** of the container (`git checkout otherbranch` or `git pull`).

 So - now you can hopefully access the site.
-But a real end-to-end test of yoursetup, would be creating an event:
+But a real end-toend test of yoursetup, would be creating an event:

 1. visit https://localhost:4443/addevent/
 2. fill out all required fields (ones marked with an asterisk), for a date a day or two in the future.